For You Haiti’s Story

 During 2015, Alana was blessed to team up with another Australian by the name of Ada Neilson who was also traveling to La Gonâve that year.
 Together they were determined to find a way to help the children of La Gonáve, Haiti, a region that had truly captured both of their hearts in a way that cannot be described in words.
 Ada and Alana agreed that they would work tirelessly to seek medical assistance, education and a better life for any child that came into their lives.

 In late 2015, they each met with a phenomenal La Gonâvian by the name of Samuel Michel.
 Samuel had worked tirelessly for his community for many years as a volunteer.
 The relationship between the three of them was natural and easy and everything seemed to fall into place.
 They began helping one child in need at a time and went on to establish their non-profit, For You Haiti, on La Gonâve in 2016 with the help of Alana’s life-long friend, Luke Blair.
 Samuel is the President of For You Haiti and oversees all daily operations and projects.
 Ada is For You Haiti’s Vice-President and Director of our Medical Program and Luke is For You Haiti’s Creative Director.

-With the help of many surgeons, health care workers and extremely generous donors along the way, For You Haiti has never had to turn away a single patient since their non-profit began.
-Currently they have a team of 21 full time staff on the ground in Haiti, and they have served over 2500 patients.
-Additionally, they educate and feed 425 students in their school in Anse a Galets.
+With the help of many surgeons, health care workers and extremely generous donors along the way, For You Haiti has never had to turn away a single patient since they began.
+For You Haiti has provided over 600 life changing surgeries and serves over 2500 patients annually.

 Alana, Ada, Luke and Samuel never imagined that their organization would change the lives of so many children in La Gonâve.
 They are beyond grateful everyday that God allowed their paths to cross and that he paved a way for For You Haiti and the families of La Gonâve!